Convicted murderer accused of carjacking woman in Delaware County, Pennsylvania

-RIDLEY TOWNSHIP, Pennsylvania (WPVI) -- A convicted murderer, who spent 24 years in prison and wanted by U.S. Marshals for violating his parole, is accused of an armed carjacking in the Woodlyn section of Ridley Township, Pennsylvania.
+RIDLEY TOWNSHIP, Pennsylvania (WPVI) -- A convicted murderer who spent 24 years in prison is accused of an armed carjacking in the Woodlyn section of Ridley Township, Pennsylvania.

 The video shows a suspect follow the driver as she backs out of a driveway up to a concrete barrier.